heri-purnawan/heri-purnawan.github.io/_pages/about.md

 * Manufacturing systems and process control
 * Biological and environmental systems

-Feel free to explore our projects, publications, and activities as we strive to advance knowledge in system modelling, intelligent control, and simulation!
+Through this personal website, feel free to explore my projects, publications, and activities to advance knowledge in system modelling, intelligent control, and simulation!

+For more about me, please take a look at my [CV](assets/pdf/heripurnawan_CV.pdf).